Raamkishore/TrespassingDetection/README.md

 python app.py -m pedestrian-detection-adas-0002.xml -ct 0.6 -c BLUE

 As of now, you can pass a video file as input to detect trespassers.
 In real time, we can use camera to detect trespassers.
+Also, we can have an alarm system to alert security guards around premises.

 # Obtained results